fbpx

 Step 1: Convert The Text Layer To A Smart Object

-You can now click any of the anchor points around the text box, drag the point, and the text will only stretch in that particular area.
-As you can imagine, there are many ways to edit your text using the warp tool.
+You can now click any anchor points around the text box and drag the point, and the text will only stretch in that area.
+As you can imagine, the Warp Tool has many ways to edit your text.
 Moving each toggle will create a different look.

 Because you’ve converted the text layer into a Smart Object, you can easily return to the Warp Tool and change your text by double-clicking the text layer in the Layers Panel.

 This will open your smart object in a new window, where you can edit your text as normal.
-Just remember to press Command + S (Mac) or Control + S (Win) to save any changes made within a smart object.
-Otherwise the updates won’t reflect in your original document.
+Just remember to press Control + S (Win) or Command + S (Mac) to save any changes made within a smart object.
+Otherwise, the updates won’t be reflected in your original document.

 You now have uniquely stretched text on your canvas.